Required of All Applicants

 All persons holding a valid license from Georgia or South Carolina will be allowed to fish in the waters covered by this agreement.

 NOTE: Contact Georgia DNR Wildlife Resources Division at 770-918-6406 for information on Georgia size and catch limits or visit www.georgiawildlife.org.

 A harvest information permit survey must be completed to obtain the Migratory Bird Permit.
 This permit is required of those age 16 and older hunting migratory birds in the state.
 Hunters 64 years of age or older who hold a SCDNR lifetime hunting, lifetime combination, Senior license, or Gratis license are not required to obtain a migratory bird permit.

 A Migratory Waterfowl Permit, in addition to a migratory bird permit, is required of those age 16 and older hunting waterfowl (brants, ducks and geese) in the state.
 Hunters who hold a SCDNR lifetime migratory waterfowl hunting add-on, Senior license, Gratis license, Catawba license or Disability license do not need to obtain an annual migratory waterfowl permit, the migratory waterfowl permit is included in each of these licenses.

 All age groups are required to obtain and possess special tags when engaged in the following activities: hunting antlerless deer, hunting bear, hunting turkey, using non-game fish devices or taking shrimp over bait.

-No child under 16 years of age is required to obtain a hunting or fishing license unless that child engages in the taking of game or fish for commercial purposes or possesses any nongame fishing devices.
+No child under 16 years of age is required to obtain a hunting or fishing license.
+If a child engages in the taking of game or fish for commercial purposes or possesses any nongame fishing devices, all licensing requirements apply.

 Regulations in red are new this year.